duypham203141/todo-app-with-react-redux-typescript/README.md

 - Todo list with CRUD functions
 - Filter by status: All/Completed/Active
 - Counter for each status.
 All: `3 active items / 10 items`; Completed: `7 completed items / 10 items`, Active: `3 active items / 10 items`.
-- Bonus (Optional): Add timing for each Items.
+- Add timing for each Items.
 Notify when it nearly the deadline (before deadline 1h)

 ## Available Scripts